A SURVEY OF OPTIONS AND STRATEGIES

 EXPECTED OUTPUT CURRENT

-Expect the X-T3 to draw up to 900mA of current for charging, from a power bank’s standard type-A output port, regardless of the port’s “marked” maximum output, which may be 1 Amp (1000mA) or 2 Amps (2000mA).
-If the power bank has a type-C “PD” (Power Delivery) output port, expect the X-T3 to draw up to 1500mA of current for charging, from that port.
+Expect the X-T3 to draw up to 900mA of current from a power bank’s standard type-A output port, regardless of the port’s “marked” maximum output, which may be 1 Amp (1000mA), 2 Amps (2000mA), or even Quick Charge 3.0 (3000mA).
+If the power bank has a type-C “PD” (Power Delivery) output port, expect the X-T3 to draw up to 1500mA of current from that port.
+The nominal voltage will always be 5 Volts, regardless of the supply’s scalable voltage capability.
+Because the X-T3 will not (based on experience) draw more than 1500mA at 5 Volts (7.5 Watts), a power bank with an 18 Watt power capability would be more than enough to supply the X-T3’s power needs.
+There is definitely no need for a PD supply with higher power (Watts) output capability.
+Be careful not to confuse output current in milli-Amps (which affects power), with nominal capacity in milli-Amp-hours (which affects the running time that you get from the power bank).

 REMOVABLE BATTERY POWER BANKS

-Power banks that allow the batteries to be removed, offer many advantages:
+Power banks that allow the batteries to be removed (sometimes referred to as DIY power banks, because the device is delivered without batteries, which the user must supply), offer many advantages:

 • You can use the highest quality batteries, (You get to choose).